 Your roommate leaves you with restless nights.

 You wish the day would end in a comfortable sleep, with you or your roommate snoring or not.
 But your roommate schedules his or her chat with the family at bedtime, or can’t modulate voice during a phone conversation or prefers to sleep with lights on.
 You could only wish a serene surroundings by 11 pm, but your housemate just arrived with tales to share, so you can expect a delayed slumber and a grumpy day at work the next day.

 Your roommate is fond of collecting someone else’s ‘trash’

 Trash is relative, depending on who you ask.
-Some roommates gather whatever they can salvage from the neighborhood dump: discarded books, computer keyboards, used pairs of shoes or anything that can be part of the next batch of the balikbayan box.
-Such a habit made to more difficult to move around your already cramped room.
+Some roommates gather whatever they can salvage from the neighborhood dump: discarded books, computer keyboards, used pairs of shoes, or anything that can be part of the next batch of the balikbayan box.
+Such a habit made it more difficult to move around your already cramped room.

 Your roommate leaves notes instead of talking to you

 This passive-aggressive behavior is exhibited by some roommates who can’t seem to man up and be civil about potential tensions in the house.
 Left the flat iron plugged in.
 Music too loud at midnight.
 Failed to return the nail cutter.
 Forgot to pay your share of the expenses.
 You may have done one or more of these things.
 A simple verbal reminder might have solved the problem.
 But for some reason, this roommate prefers to leave a sheet of paper with a handwritten note posted on your desk or stuck at the fridge.

 In the age of mobile phones, your roommate might just be sending you SMS instead of speaking to you personally.

 Your roommate brings people over without telling you